Contact the Clergy

 Rabbi Black has had several poems and articles published in leading national literary and academic journals.
 He is a frequent contributor to anthologies and collections of Jewish writing.
 He has recorded five critically-acclaimed albums of Jewish music, two children's books, a songbook and two videos.
 He has performed his original music in many communities in the United States and Canada.
 He has received numerous honors for his performance and composition.
 His books and music have been featured by the PJ library and he was honored by Moment magazine as one of the top ten male performers in American Jewish music as well as one of the top ten children's performers in American Jewish music.

-Rabbi Black and his wife Sue have two children: Elana, a graduate of the University of Texas in Austin, and Ethan, a student at the University of Texas, Plan II Honors College.
+Rabbi Black and his wife Sue have two children: Elana, a graduate of the University of Texas in Austin, and Ethan, a graduate of the University of Texas, Plan II Honors College.

 Cantor Elizabeth Sacks, Senior Cantor

 From 2007-2012, Cantor Sacks served as the Associate Cantor at Central Synagogue in New York, where she focused on worship, education and young professional engagement.
-Cantor Sacks was also a faculty member at Mechon Hadar, an educational institute that empowers Jews to create and sustain vibrant, practicing, egalitarian communities of Torah learning, prayer, and service.
-Cantor Sacks is currently the chair of the HUC-JIR Debbie Friedman School of Sacred Music Alumni Association and the vice-chair of the HUC-JIR Council of Alumni.
-Cantor Sacks is married to Elias Sacks, Assistant Professor of Religious Studies and Associate Director of the Program in Jewish Studies at the University of Colorado Boulder.
-Cantor Sacks, Eli, and their son Charlie live in Denver.
+In addition to her congregational work, Cantor Sacks was also a faculty member at Mechon Hadar - an educational institute that empowers Jews to create and sustain vibrant, practicing, egalitarian communities of Torah learning, prayer, and service - and is the past chair of the HUC-JIR Debbie Friedman School of Sacred Music Alumni Association and the past vice-chair of the HUC-JIR Council of Alumni.
+She is also the featured voice on the app Pocket Torah Trope.
+Cantor Sacks is married to Elias Sacks, Associate Professor of Religious Studies and Associate Director of the Program in Jewish Studies at the University of Colorado Boulder.
+Cantor Sacks, Eli, and their children Charlie and Tova live in Denver.

 More From Cantor Sacks